ibm-cloud-docs/cloud-databases/ha-dr.md

 # Understanding high availability and disaster recovery for {{site.data.keyword.databases-for}}
 {: #ha-dr}

-{{site.data.keyword.cloud}} Databases use global load balancing to ensure a redundant, highly available platform is available for you to host your workloads and applications.
-{: shortdesc}

-This document covers all the {{site.data.keyword.cloud}} Databases, which include {{site.data.keyword.databases-for-cassandra}}, {{site.data.keyword.databases-for-elasticsearch}}, {{site.data.keyword.databases-for-enterprisedb}}, {{site.data.keyword.databases-for-etcd}}, {{site.data.keyword.databases-for-mongodb}}, {{site.data.keyword.databases-for-postgresql}}, {{site.data.keyword.databases-for-redis}}, and {{site.data.keyword.messages-for-rabbitmq}}.
-{: .note}

-## Data Replication

-Each {{site.data.keyword.cloud}} Databases service instance is a highly available product.
-The data is replicated on one or more servers making the data highly available during normal operations.
-For example, multi-zone regions deploy to three different data centers, while single-zone regions deploy to three different hosts.
+{{site.data.keyword.cloud}} Databases are deployed in either a multi-zone region (for example, Dallas, Frankfurt, London, Sydney, Tokyo, and Washington), or a single zone region (for eaxmple, Oslo, Seoul, and Chennai).
+Each instance is deployed in a highly-available configuration.
+That is, data is replicated by each database onto one or more servers making the data highly available during normal operations.

+- In multi-zone regions, database members are distributed across different data centers, or zones.
+- In single-zone regions, database members are distributed across different hosts.

+In the case of a hardware failure or a single zone failure in a multi-zone region, your data is still accessible as it is replicated onto other fully functioning database servers.
+Such issues will be addressed by {{site.data.keyword.cloud}} Specialists in place.

+You may consult your {{site.data.keyword.databases-for}} documentation for more details on how your specific database replicates data among each of its members.

-Your data is snapshotted and backed up daily by the {{site.data.keyword.cloud}} Databases platform and stored in [cross-region Cloud Object Storage buckets](https://cloud.ibm.com/docs/cloud-object-storage?topic=cloud-object-storage-endpoints#endpoints-geo).
+In addition to the high-availability configuration, your data is snapshotted and backed up daily by the {{site.data.keyword.cloud}} Databases platform and stored in [cross-region Cloud Object Storage buckets](https://cloud.ibm.com/docs/cloud-object-storage?topic=cloud-object-storage-endpoints#endpoints-geo).

 In the case of a complete region failure, the database servers in the region may not be accessible, but the backup data will remain available.
-You can select this backup and restore into a new region and new service instance.
-You do not need to replicate the data manually.
-You do, however, have to restore your old service's backup into a new service and region.
-This restoration process is initiated by you in coordination with the {{site.data.keyword.cloud}} Databases team.

-## Service replication

-{{site.data.keyword.cloud}} Databases does not replicate the service instance.
-You need to initiate the restoration of a backup of a failed service into a new service in an available region.
-The restoration process will require you to create a new instance in the event of a complete regional failure following the normal service create guidelines.
-You are not required to restore into a new region for single zone failures.
-The {{site.data.keyword.cloud}} Databases team will fix  single zone failures in place.

-## High availability and disaster recovery

-High Availability (HA) means providing the best possible continuous data availability after hardware failure to avoid impact on operations.
-Disaster Recovery (DR) means the ability to make all the data available on an alternative system as quickly as possible after a severe or extensive hardware failure.

-All {{site.data.keyword.cloud}} Databases general availability (GA) offerings conform to the {{site.data.keyword.cloud_notm}} [SLA terms](/docs/overview?topic=overview-slas).

-The {{site.data.keyword.cloud}} Databases are GA services that are offered in _Chennai, Dallas, Frankfurt, London, Oslo, Seoul, Sydney, Tokyo, and Washington_.

-{{site.data.keyword.cloud}} Databases are deployed in either a multi-zone region (for example, Dallas, Frankfurt, London, Sydney, Tokyo, and Washington), or a single zone region (for eaxmple, Oslo, Seoul, and Chennai).

-Each {{site.data.keyword.cloud}} Databases service has its own particular methods for ensuring high availability.

-- In the event of a single zone outage, refer to the {{site.data.keyword.cloud}} Databases' high availability documentation for details on failover and recovery specific to your deployment.

-- In the event of a full region outage, IBM will recover the {{site.data.keyword.cloud}} Databases platform in another region so that you can create a new instance deployment and initiate recovery from an instance's available backups into another region.
+You can initiate a restore from these backups into an available region from the service management console.
+Consult your {{site.data.keyword.databases-for}} backups page for additional details.

-- In both cases it is your responsibility to create a new servcie instance in which to restore to once the {{site.data.keyword.cloud}} Databases platform has been restored.
+It is your responsibility to create a new service instance in which to restore to once the {{site.data.keyword.cloud}} Databases platform has been restored.
+You are also responsible for testing the validity and restore time of your backups.
+For more information on your responsibilities, see [Disaster recovery](https://cloud.ibm.com/docs/cloud-databases?topic=cloud-databases-responsibilities-cloud-databases#disaster-recovery-responsibilities) in the `Responsibilities for Cloud Databases` page.

+## Application-level high availability

+Applications that communicate over networks and cloud services are subject to transient connection failures.
+You want to design your applications to retry connections when errors are caused by a temporary loss in connectivity to your deployment or to {{site.data.keyword.cloud_notm}}.

+Because {{site.data.keyword.databases-for}} is a managed service, regular updates and database maintenance occurs as part of normal operations.
+This can occasionally cause short intervals where your database is unavailable.

+Your applications have to be designed to handle temporary interruptions to the database, implement error handling for failed database commands, and implement retry logic to recover from a temporary interruption.

+Several minutes of database unavailability or connection interruptions are not expected.
+Open a [support ticket](https://cloud.ibm.com/unifiedsupport/cases/add) with details if you have time periods longer than a minute with no connectivity so we can investigate.

+## SLAs
-See [How do I ensure zero downtime?](/docs/overview?topic=overview-zero-downtime#zero-downtime) to learn more about the high availability and disaster recovery standards in {{site.data.keyword.Bluemix_notm}}.
-You can also find information about [Service Level Agreements](/docs/overview?topic=overview-zero-downtime#SLAs).
+See [How do I ensure zero downtime?](/docs/overview?topic=overview-zero-downtime#zero-downtime) to learn more about the high availability and disaster recovery standards in {{site.data.keyword.cloud_notm}}.

+All {{site.data.keyword.cloud}} Databases general availability (GA) offerings conform to the {{site.data.keyword.cloud}} [Service Level Agreement](/docs/overview?topic=overview-slas) (SLA) terms.